 Kara Gainer, JDDirector, Regulatory Affairskaragainer@apta.org

-Kara Gainer joined APTA in 2017 and providers leadership and strategic direction to the regulatory affairs team on key programs, initiatives, and policy development in the federal regulatory space.
+Kara Gainer joined APTA in 2017 and provider leadership and strategic direction to the regulatory affairs team on key programs, initiatives, and policy development in the federal regulatory space.
 She has extensive knowledge and experience working on policies related to Medicare, Medicaid, health care reform, and provider billing and reimbursement.
-Prior to joining APTA, Kara was a health care consultant with Drinker Biddle & Reath, where she developed and executed comprehensive public policy strategies for her clients that integrated legislative, regulatory, and communications efforts.
-She also served as an Attorney Advisor for the US Department of Health and Human Services Office of Medicare Hearings and Appeals and clerked with the U.S. Senate Sergeant at Arms.
-Kara received her bachelor’s degree in psychology from the University of Montana and law degree from the University of Montana School of Law, and is a member of the District of Columbia Bar.
+Prior to joining APTA, she was a health care consultant with Drinker Biddle & Reath, where she developed and executed comprehensive public policy strategies for her clients that integrated legislative, regulatory, and communications efforts.
+She also served as an attorney advisor for the US Department of Health and Human Services Office of Medicare Hearings and Appeals, and she clerked with the US Senate Sergeant at Arms.
+She received her bachelor’s degree in psychology from the University of Montana and law degree from the University of Montana School of Law, and is a member of the District of Columbia Bar.

 Kate Gilliard joined APTA in 2018 as a senior regulatory affairs specialist.
 Prior to joining APTA, she was a regulatory analyst with Centene Corporation, focusing on ACA-compliant health care products.
 Her duties included monitoring state and federal legislative developments in the health care industry, developing company policy, and advocating on Centene’s behalf to state and federal regulators.
 Prior to that, she served as the ACA officer at the Illinois Department of Insurance, where she assisted the director in creating and implementing policies related to the ACA.
 She received her bachelor’s degree in English from Oklahoma State University and her JD from DePaul University College of Law.
 She is a member of the Illinois Bar.